 So now that we know what a storyboard is and how the details included can vary, let’s discuss the different types of storyboards you can utilize.
 Depending on the story you’re looking to tell (and how specific you can or want to be), there are different ways that you can present your concept in storyboard form.

-• Traditional As the name suggests, the traditional storyboard is the most original form of storyboarding.
+- Traditional – As the name suggests, the traditional storyboard is the most original form of storyboarding.
 It usually included hand-drawn sketches that allow you to get your ideas on paper without needing to flesh out the entire concept or shot.

 Using a traditional storyboard is helpful if you’re tight on budget, but you still want to make sure everything is planned before you start shooting.
 It’s a great way to plan out your ideas, but just note that it might not be the most effective if you’re going to need buy-in or approval from other parties.
-Oftentimes the traditional storyboard can look messy, but in reality, it’s actually a really helpful way to bring your story to life!
+Oftentimes the traditional storyboard can look messy, but in reality, it’s actually a really helpful way to bring your story to life! - Thumbnail – The thumbnail storyboard is similar to the traditional kind in that it relies heavily on imagery.
+One main difference is that it is actually only imagery, whereas a traditional storyboard can include written notes or explanations.

 Another main thing that sets the thumbnail storyboard apart is that it often includes more detailed sketches.
-While traditional storyboard sketches may look messy or underdeveloped, the sketches on a thumbnail storyboard tend to be a little bit more detailed since they aren’t accompanied by any copy to further explain that portion of the story.
+While traditional storyboard sketches may look messy or underdeveloped, the sketches on a thumbnail storyboard tend to be a little bit more detailed since they aren’t accompanied by any copy to further explain that portion of the story. - Digital – Last but not least is the digital storyboard.
+This type of storyboard is especially useful if all or majority of your video will be animated.
+Essentially, it’s a way to start on the animations that will be used in the final production while still in the planning phase.

 Because this type of storyboard involves creating graphics, it is typically much more time-consuming.
 However, it’s important to remember that any time you spend in the planning phase (including storyboarding) is going to save you time (and likely a headache or two) in the production and post-production phases.